 - Capitalize on our investment adviser's strong relationships with private equity sponsors.
 Our investment adviser has developed an extensive network of relationships with private equity sponsors that invest in small and mid-sized companies.
 We believe that the strength of these relationships is due to a common investment philosophy, a consistent market focus, a rigorous approach to diligence and a reputation for delivering on commitments.
 In addition to being our principal source of originations, we believe that private equity sponsors provide significant benefits including incremental due diligence, additional monitoring capabilities and a potential source of capital and operational expertise for our portfolio companies. - Focus on established small and mid-sized companies.
 We believe that there are fewer finance companies focused on transactions involving small and mid-sized companies than larger companies, and that this is one factor that allows us to negotiate favorable investment terms.
 Such favorable terms include higher debt yields and lower leverage levels, more significant covenant protection and greater equity grants than typical of transactions involving larger companies.
 We generally invest in companies with established market positions, seasoned management teams, proven products and services and strong regional or national operations.
 We believe that these companies possess better risk-adjusted return profiles than newer companies that are building management or in early stages of building a revenue base. - Continue our growth of direct originations.
 We directly originated 100% of our investments.
 Over the last several years, the principals of our investment adviser have developed an origination strategy designed to ensure that the number and quality of our investment opportunities allows us to continue to directly originate substantially all of our investments.
-We divide the country geographically and emphasize active, consistent equity sponsor coverage. - Employ disciplined underwriting policies and rigorous portfolio management.
+We divide the country geographically and emphasize active, consistent sponsor coverage. - Employ disciplined underwriting policies and rigorous portfolio management.
 Our investment adviser has developed an extensive underwriting process which includes a review of the prospects, competitive position, financial performance and industry dynamics of each potential portfolio company.
-In addition, we perform substantial diligence on potential investments, and seek to invest along side private equity sponsors who have proven capabilities in building value.
+In addition, we perform substantial diligence on potential investments, and seek to invest with private equity sponsors who have proven capabilities in building value.
 As part of the monitoring process, our investment adviser will analyze monthly and quarterly financial statements versus the previous periods and year, review financial projections, meet with management, attend board meetings and review all compliance certificates and covenants. - Structure our investments to minimize risk of loss and achieve attractive risk-adjusted returns.
 We structure our loan investments on a conservative basis with high cash yields, cash origination fees, low leverage levels and strong investment protections.
 As of March 31, 2009, the weighted average annualized yield of our debt investments was approximately 16.4%, which includes a cash component of 13.4%.
-The

-26 debt investments in our portfolio as of March 31, 2009, had a weighted average debt to EBITDA (Earnings Before Interest, Taxes, Depreciation and Amortization) multiple of 3.6x calculated at the time of origination of the investment.
+The 26 debt investments in our portfolio as of March 31, 2009, had a weighted average debt to EBITDA (Earnings Before Interest, Taxes, Depreciation and Amortization) multiple of 3.6x calculated at the time of origination of the investment.
 Finally, our debt investments have strong protections, including default penalties, information rights, board observation rights, and affirmative, negative and financial covenants, such as lien protection and prohibitions against change of control.
-We believe these protections, coupled with the other features of our investments described above, should allow us to reduce our risk of capital loss and achieve attractive risk adjusted returns; however, there can be no assurance that we will be able to successfully structure our investments to minimize risk of loss and achieve attractive risk-adjusted returns.
+We believe these protections reduce our risk of capital loss.